N-Wouda/N-Wouda.github.io/pages/resources.md

   can - be supported by meaningful tests or validation tools.

 - Andrew Hunt and David Thomas' _The Pragmatic Programmer_.
 This book is a classic, touching upon many aspects of software development.
+I like this book so much, it has not been on my book shelf for years: I keep lending it to friends and colleagues to read.

 I am reading Eric Evans' _Domain-Driven Design_, aka the "blue book".